Frequently Asked Questions

 If you are a funder:

-- Compare your organisation against others
+- Compare and benchmark your organisation against others

 - Understand the context your organisation works in

-- Inform strategic thinking
+- Inform strategy

 - Understand trends